jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/tmp.md

 6. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 **Coconut version**:
-1. Add the coconut cream, eggs and the levain.
+1. Add the coconut cream and the levain.
 Mix thoroughly.
 2. Add all the flours.
-The dough will be stiff, gather it.
-Knead until it's fully kneaded and passes a window pane test.
+The dough will be very stiff, gather it.
-3. Add all sugar, honey, salt and vanilla extract.
+3. Add all sugar with 1/3 of the eggs.
 Wait for a strong dough again.
 Gather it.
+4. Add salt, resume mixing and slowly drizzle 1/3 more of the remaining eggs.
+Incorporate and gather again.
+5. Add inverted sugar/honey, the remaining eggs and vanilla extract.
+Gather again.
-4. Give a break to this one.
+6. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 ---
 ### Stage 2